manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="4.13"></a>

-## Descreva os sintomas do problema, não suas suposições
+## Describe the problem's symptoms, not your guesses

 It's not useful to tell hackers what you think is causing your problem.
 (If your diagnostic theories were such hot stuff, would you be consulting others for help?)
 So, make sure you're telling them the raw symptoms of what goes wrong, rather than your interpretations and theories.
 Let them do the interpretation and diagnosis.
 If you feel it's important to state your guess, clearly label it as such and describe why that answer isn't working for you.

 - Stupid:
-	I'm getting back-to-back SIG11 errors on kernel compiles, and suspect a hairline crack on one of the motherboard traces.
+	- I'm getting back-to-back SIG11 errors on kernel compiles, and suspect a hairline crack on one of the motherboard traces.
 What's the best way to check for those?

 - Smart:
-	My home-built K6/233 on an FIC-PA2007 motherboard (VIA Apollo VP2 chipset) with 256MB Corsair PC133 SDRAM starts getting frequent SIG11 errors about 20 minutes after power-on during the course of kernel compiles, but never in the first 20 minutes.
+	- My home-built K6/233 on an FIC-PA2007 motherboard (VIA Apollo VP2 chipset) with 256MB Corsair PC133 SDRAM starts getting frequent SIG11 errors about 20 minutes after power-on during the course of kernel compiles, but never in the first 20 minutes.
 Rebooting doesn't restart the clock, but powering down overnight does.
 Swapping out all RAM didn't help.
 The relevant part of a typical compile session log follows.

 Since the preceding point seems to be a tough one for many people to grasp, here's a phrase to remind you: "All diagnosticians are from Missouri."
 That US state's official motto is "Show me" (earned in 1899, when Congressman Willard D. Vandiver said "I come from a country that raises corn and cotton and cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I'm from Missouri.
 You've got to show me.")
 In diagnosticians' case, it's not a matter of skepticism, but rather a literal, functional need to see whatever is as close as possible to the same raw evidence that you see, rather than your surmises and summaries.
 Show us.

 <a name="4.14"></a>

-## Descreva os sintomas do seu problema em uma ordem cronológica
+## Describe your problem's symptoms in chronological order

 The clues most useful in figuring out something that went wrong often lie in the events immediately prior.
 So, your account should describe precisely what you did, and what the machine and software did, leading up to the blowup.
 In the case of command-line processes, having a session log (e.g., using the script utility) and quoting the relevant twenty or so lines is very useful.